 There’s also the option to grab a bun or two to take away.
 Perfect if you’ve already filled up on food from Chez Dominique.

-Where better to round off 24 hours in Bath than at a traditional British pub?
+Where better to round off my Bath 1 day itinerary than at a traditional British pub?

 There are plenty to choose from and as with practically everything in the city, many of them have an interesting history.
 If the weather’s wintry and you want to cosy up by an open fire, I would head to The Star Inn.
 It’s on the Paragon and a pub has stood in its place since the 16th century.